yannTrm/3d-classification/README.md

 ### Conclusion

 Customize the code to suit your specific use case.
 Experiment with different architectures, hyperparameters, and augmentation techniques for better performance.
 Happy coding!

+## About the Project

+- **Objective:**
+  - Create the Tower of Hanoi puzzle game in Virtual Reality.

+- **Development Period:**
+  - Worked on this project in 2023 during my Master's in MMVAI at Paris Saclay.